HenningGC/Finance/README.md

 I also consider that it is of paramount importance for me to demonstrate how committed I am to FinTech, General Finance and Coding.

 # Updates
-I will keep on updating this README as time goes on.
+I will keep on updating this README as the time goes on.